analogdevicesinc/msdk/USERGUIDE.md

 ### CMSIS-DSP

-The CMSIS-DSP library provides a suite of common **Digital Signal Processing *(DSP)*** functions that take advantage of hardware accelerated *Floating Point Unit (FPU)* available on microcontrollers with Arm Cortex-M cores.
+The CMSIS-DSP library provides a suite of common **Digital Signal Processing _(DSP)_** functions that take advantage of hardware accelerated _Floating Point Unit (FPU)_ available on microcontrollers with Arm Cortex-M cores.
 This library is distributed in the MSDK as a pre-compiled static library file and the MSDK maintains a port of the official code examples in the **ARM-DSP** [Examples](Examples) folder for each microcontroller.

 Please refer to the [CMSIS-DSP official documentation](https://www.keil.com/pack/doc/CMSIS/DSP/html/index.html) for more detailed documentation on the library functions and usage.

-#### Supported Parts
+#### CMSIS-DSP Supported Parts

-* All microcontrollers with a Cortex M4 core are supported.
+- All microcontrollers with a Cortex M4 core are supported.

 ---